Wine Tours to Discover the Excellent Hungarian Wines

 You’ll explore the local wine cellars, talk to the wine makers about wine making in Etyek, taste wines, and end the trip with a traditional dinner Hungarian style.Book A Wine Tour

-Combine sightseeing on a river cruise with sampling some fine local wines.
+Combine sightseeing on a Danube boat tour with sampling 7 fine local wines.

 Night Tour at 22.00 – 23.30:

 - March: 02, 04, 09, 11, 16, 18, 23, 25, 30